MrSkipperJenkins/crewer-dragonfruit/replit.md

 **System Design Choices:**

 - **Multi-Tenancy**: Achieved through workspace isolation, with all data scoped by a `workspace_id`.
-Users can belong to multiple workspaces.
+Users can belong to multiple workspaces with different roles and permissions.
+- **User-Centric Design**: Authentication system allows users to create accounts independently and then create/join workspaces, supporting real SaaS workflows.
 - **3-Tier Scheduling Architecture**:
     - **Tier 1: Productions**: High-level show concepts (editorial/creative containers without scheduling information).
     - **Tier 2: Show Templates**: Define how productions should be scheduled, including recurring patterns, duration, job requirements, and resource needs.
 These are blueprints for automated schedule generation.
     - **Tier 3: Scheduled Events**: Concrete calendar instances with specific dates/times, actual crew and resource assignments, and status tracking.
 These are generated from templates or created as one-off events.
-- **Core Modules and Features**: Workspace Management, Production Management, Crew Management (members, job roles), Resource Management (inventory, conflict detection), Scheduling & Calendar System (FullCalendar integration, real-time updates), and Notifications System.
+- **Core Modules and Features**:
+  - **Authentication System**: User registration, login, and workspace discovery
+  - **Workspace Management**: Creation, membership management, and invitations
+  - **Production Management**: 3-tier scheduling architecture
+  - **Crew Management**: Members, job roles, and assignments
+  - **Resource Management**: Inventory and conflict detection
+  - **Scheduling & Calendar System**: FullCalendar integration with real-time updates
+  - **Notifications System**: User and workspace-level notifications

 **UI/UX Decisions:**
 The UI features a two-column layout, modal forms, sortable/filterable data tables, and multiple calendar views.
 It prioritizes real-time updates, an intuitive user experience, professional aesthetics, and responsiveness.